 This prelude quote from Gandhi sums up beautifully the sentiment that pervades this collection of Tales of an African Vet by Dr Roy Aronson.
 Short stories such as the heartbreaking tale of baby elephant Jabu, a lioness with a sore eye, a fish with the bends and a delinquent elephant are told in an understated and direct manner, letting nature speak for itself.

-Aronson’s simple story telling provides the reader a quick and easy read with just the right mix of technical explanation, humorous observation and personal philosophy.
-The best way to improve the treatment of animals in the long term and advance wildlife conservation efforts is through education and this collection of veterinary adventures furthers Aronson’s and his colleagues important work in this field.
+Aronson’s simple storytelling provides a quick and easy read with just the right mix of technical explanation, humorous observation and personal philosophy.
+The best way to improve the treatment of animals in the long term and advance wildlife conservation efforts is through education and this collection of veterinary adventures furthers Aronson’s and his colleagues’ important work in this field.

-Author Information: Dr Roy Aronson currently works in a small private veterinary practice in the City Bowl in Cape Town.
+Dr Roy Aronson currently works in a small private veterinary practice in the City Bowl in Cape Town.
 Roy’s wife is also a vet.
-Read more about his experiences and read samples from Tales of an African Vet at Roy’s website.

-* My receiving this book free for review purposes did not effect my ability to express my honest feelings about it.
+* My receiving this book free for review purposes did not affect my ability to express my honest feelings about it.